patrimart/jack-of-all-decorators-ts/README.md

 ---

 ## Decorators Module
+Class method decorators will allow you modify the behavior and/or return values of your methods.
+Primarily, this ability is pleasant when it can let the developer (1) avoid boiler-plate code or (2) add obvious functionality.

+Ultimately, the goal of the **Decorators** module is to allow developers to create more readable code faster.

-#### Decorators and Types
+#### A Note on Decorators and Types

-TypeScript does not (yet?) support Real-Time-Type-Inference.
+TypeScript does not (yet?) support Decorator-Type-Inference.
 Meaning: if a decorator changes the return type of a method, the TypeScript compiler will expect the original return type, not recognizing the new return type.
+Now, since the point of using TypeScript is the benefits of strict typing, we need to solve this.

 Here are two "work-arounds" to get around this in a not-too-painful way: